Yuelioi/docs_yuelili_com/src/blender/docs/zh/development/Bpy-Types-Bpy_Struct/BlendData.md

 A context manager that temporarily creates blender file data.

-参数：filepath (str or NoneType) 。 The file path for the newly temporary data.
-When None, the path of the currently open file is used.
+参数：filepath (str or NoneType) 。 The file path for the newly temporary data.When None, the path of the currently open file is used.

 返回：Blend file data which is freed once the context exists.